 City Year advances our mission through six program areas designed to ensure that young people have the resources, experiences and skills they need to succeed in whatever path they choose and contribute to stronger and more vibrant communities and workplaces.

 Launched at the White House in July 2022 and created by City Year and other youth-focused organizations, the National Partnership for Student Success is led by the U.S. Dept. of Education, The Everyone Graduates Center, and AmeriCorps.
-The partnership is designed to help students recover from the pandemic and to expand educational equity.
+The partnership is designed to help students recover from the pandemic and to expand educational opportunity.

-Equity-focused research and evaluation
+Research and evaluation

 In 2023, City Year and The Everyone Graduates Center at Johns Hopkins University wrapped up a multi-year research study that produced several reports.
 The study provides strong evidence that City Year’s holistic approach to providing school-based interventions is successful in advancing student social, emotional and academic outcomes in schools, specifically schools that predominantly serve students of color and students from low-income families.